Thermal Analysis

 • ν is the kinematic viscosity

-Gray body
+Gray Body

 A gray body is a theoretical concept used in thermal radiation and heat transfer.
 It refers to a surface that emits and absorbs radiation with an emissivity and absorptivity that are independent of the wavelength of the radiation.
-This means that a gray body emits and absorbs radiation equally well at all wavelengths.
-In other words, it has a constant emissivity and absorptivity across the entire electromagnetic spectrum.
+This means a gray body emits and absorbs radiation equally well at all wavelengths—in other words, it has a constant emissivity and absorptivity across the entire electromagnetic spectrum.

-Heat flux
+Heat Flux

-Ideal gas
+Ideal Gas

 $$P V = n R T$$